Felipe III, King of Spain, Filipe II, King of Portugal

 Felipe III’s parents: Felipe II, King of Spain and Anna of Austria; Credit – Wikipedia

 The Spanish House of Habsburg was notorious for its inbreeding.
-The Habsburgs had built their empire by marriage and they wanted to keep the land they amassed all in the family, so they began to intermarry more and more frequently among themselves.
+The Habsburgs had built their empire by marriage and wanted to keep the land they amassed all in the family, so they began to intermarry more and more frequently among themselves.
 Of the eleven marriages of Spanish monarchs between 1450 and 1661, nearly all contained some element of consanguinity, marriages between very closely related people.
 Felipe III’s father Felipe II was the child of first cousins.
 Felipe III’s mother was also the child of first cousins and the niece of her husband.
 Felipe III married his first cousin once removed who was also his second cousin.
 Felipe III’s son and successor Felipe IV married his niece.
 The Spanish House of Habsburg would end with the reign of Felipe IV’s physically and mentally disabled son Carlos II, King of Spain.
 While a person in the fifth generation normally has thirty-two ancestors, Carlos II had only ten ancestors in the fifth generation.
 Seven of his eight great-grandparents were descended from Juana I, Queen of Castile and León and her husband Philip of Habsburg, Duke of Burgundy.
 See the family tree of the ancestors of Felipe III and his wife at Wikipedia: Family Tree of Felipe III of Spain.

 Felipe III had four siblings who all died in childhood: